MicrosoftDocs/power-pages-docs/power-pages-docs/security/configure-authentication.md

 With open registration enabled, users aren't required to provide an invitation code to complete the sign-up process.

-### Next steps

-Get started with configuring the authentication for your portal

 ### See also

-Configure the Azure AD B2C provider for portals Configure an OAuth 2.0 provider for portals
-Configure an OpenID Connect provider for portals Configure a SAML 2.0 provider for portals
-Configure a WS-Federation provider for portals Authentication and user management in Power Apps portals Get started with configuring your portal authentication